-I remember my first monk sighting at Siem Rep, in Cambodia and feeling much like a child poking my companion in the ribs with an excited whisper, “There’s one.
+I remember my first monk sighting was at Siem Rep, in Cambodia.
+I was much like a child poking my companion in the ribs with an excited whisper, “There’s one.
 There’s one.”
-You’d think that the novelty of seeing monks would have died down after 6 months of travelling through Buddhist countries and 17 days at a Thai Buddhist meditation retreat but—it didn’t.
+You’d think the novelty of seeing monks would have died down after 6 -months of travelling through Buddhist countries and 17-days at a Thai Buddhist meditation retreat but—it didn’t.

 I remain captivated—in awe of their peaceful life style, their serenity.
 Even the gentle swishing of their robes, as they appear to glide rather than walk over the earth’s surface causes me to stop enthralled by their every step.

 Now, I am not the only one who is charmed by monks.
 I have seen many tourists putting their digital cameras to good use trying to capture monks as they go about their daily routine.
 Whether it be on the sweltering streets of Bangkok, Thailand; chanting in a candlelit temple in the darkened depths of the Bayon Temple, Cambodia; sitting cross-legged on the back of a motorcycle on a dusty side street in Luang Prabang, Laos or reading under a shaded tree in Yangon, Myanmar.
 Most of the monk pictures I have taken are from a respectful distance, while others have been snapped when an individual has willing posed.

 This brings me back to my point (FINALLY).
 Out of all my monk pictures, I have a favourite.
 It’s not because it’s the perfect backdrop, great lighting or a flawlessly posed subject with their eyes open.
 It’s perfect, because I had the pleasure of getting to know the person in the photograph.

 Pha That Luang Pagoda, Vientiane